PierreMatterne/stable-prompter/README.md

 ## Gallery

-You can explore the Artbreeder gallery I (mainly) constituted with this tool: https://www.artbreeder.com/pierre.matterne
+You can explore the Artbreeder gallery I (mainly) constitute with this tool while developping it: https://www.artbreeder.com/pierre.matterne